-This treatment provides functionality to collect dual-tone multifrequency (DTMF) tone digits from the user.
-Normally, Collect Digits is combined with an announcement telling the caller what information is required (see also "Play Announcement and Collect Digits Treatment" on page 331).
+This treatment provides functionality to collect dual-tone multi frequency (DTMF) tone digits from the user.
+Normally, Collect Digits is combined with an announcement telling the caller what information is required (see also "Play Announcement and Collect Digits Treatment" on page 383).

-Table 32 shows the IRD parameters for the Collect Digits treatment.
+Table 41 shows the IRD parameters for the Collect Digits treatment.

-Table 32: Collect Digits Treatment Options
+Table 41: Collect Digits Treatment Options

 Option Name Option Description MAX_DIGITS Specifies the maximum number of digits to be collected (max 31).
 ABORT_DIGITS Specifies a sequence of maximum two digits (though in practice, the switch only uses the first one).
 If this sequence of digits is detected, digit collection is aborted.
 IGNORE_DIGITS Specifies a sequence of maximum two digits (though in practice, the switch only uses the first one).
 If this sequence of digits is detected, digit collection ignores them.
-BACKSPACE DIGITS Specifies a sequence of maximum two digits (though in practice, the switch only uses the first one).
-If this sequence of digits is detected, the last correctly collected digit is deleted.